awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 [back to top](#readme)

 * [CardParts ★374](https://github.com/intuit/CardParts) - A reactive, card-based UI framework built on UIKit for iOS developers
+* [VerticalCardSwiper ★25](https://github.com/JoniVR/VerticalCardSwiper) - A marriage between the Shazam Discover UI and Tinder, built with UICollectionView.

 #### Form
 [back to top](#readme)